14 min to read

 Installing Thanos

-Create values file (values/somaz.yaml
+Create a values file (values/somaz.yaml

 global: